wheelnext/wheelnext/docs/index.md

 ### Key Issues Identified:

 - **Complexity:** Due to the wide variety of microarchitectures, execution environments, and highly specialized dependencies, building and packaging native code in Python is complex and often inconsistent across different platforms.
 - **Tooling Fragmentation:** Multiple tools and standards exist, leading to confusion and inefficiency.
 - **Dependency Management:** Managing dependencies, especially for native code, is challenging.
 - **Installation Issues:** Users often face difficulties installing packages with native code due to environment specific issues.
 - **Lack of Standardization:** There is no single, standardized way to handle native packaging in Python.
-- **No Package Index Prioritization:** The main package installer `pip` is lacking ability to prioritize a given package over another.
+- **No Package Index Prioritization:** The main package installer `pip` is lacking ability to prioritize a given package index over another.
 - **Lack of Symlink Support:** Very important to reduce package and better support native code.
 Yet it is lacking in the packaging standard.
 - **No ability to build a binary for a specific microarchitecture:** We are lacking the ability to describe with specificity the platform, microarchitecture, or other execution environment details is supported by a given binary (ARMv7, ARMv8, etc.)
 - **No clear path to support non-default package indexes:** Using private / corporate package indexes is common practice, yet the tooling ecosystem does not have a solid and reliable way to support these workflows.
+Namely, since it's difficult to safely and precisely specify how multiply enabled indices interoperate to resolve the requested top-level and transitive dependencies

-### Proposed Solutions:
+### Approach to Proposed Solutions:

 - **Unified Approach:** Developing a more unified and standardized approach to packaging native code in Python.
 - **Improved Tooling:** Enhancing existing tools and creating new ones to simplify the process.